tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 Client TLS libraries and applications can use Encrypted Client Hello (ECH) {{?I-D.ietf-tls-esni}} to prevent passive observation of the intended server identity in the TLS handshake which requires also deploying Encrypted DNS (e.g., DNS-over-TLS), otherwise a passive listener can observe DNS queries (or responses) and infer same server identity that was being protected with ECH.
 ECH uses HPKE for public key encryption.

-ECH uses HPKE for public key encryption.
 ECH deployments will have to incorporate support for PQ/T Hybrid Post-Quantum KEMs to protect against the 'Harvest Now, Decrypt Later' attack.
 The public_key in HpkeKeyConfig structure would have to carry the concatenation of traditional and PQC KEM public keys.

 ## WebRTC